joker-jonesy/Advanced-Website-Design-Class-Example/README.md

 Open [My personal website](https://www.lukejonesblog.com/#/) Start your link with square brackets [] then followed directly by paratheses ()

+### List
+Using a * will allow you to list
+* Item 1
+* Item 2
+* Item 3

+You can also do a numbered list
+1. Item 1
+2. Item 2
+3. Item 3

 ### Code Style
 If you need to write out code, use `<h1>The carrot</h1>`